integration

 • Transcript encryption and retention.
 Call transcripts are encrypted at rest.
 Retention periods are configurable to align with your practice's HIPAA retention policies.
 Transcripts are not used for model training.

-Honest framing: VantaWeb supports HIPAA-required configurations under the Apex plan.
+Honest framing: VantaWeb is building toward HIPAA-required configurations under the Apex plan, but the BAA program is not yet available on any plan — see the BAA status above.
 Signing a BAA is a contractual step, not a certification.
 HIPAA compliance is ultimately the responsibility of the covered entity — your practice.
-Your practice manager and legal counsel should review the BAA, assess your organization's HIPAA obligations, and confirm that the VantaWeb integration fits your compliance program before contracting.
+Your practice manager and legal counsel should review the BAA once it is available, assess your organization's HIPAA obligations, and confirm that the VantaWeb integration fits your compliance program before contracting.
 VantaWeb does not claim to be "HIPAA certified" — no such certification exists under the HIPAA statute.

 For a detailed breakdown of VantaWeb's compliance configuration and the questions to ask before signing any BAA, see VantaWeb's HIPAA-compliant AI receptionist guide.